ttakasawa/iOS-GoodCodeExerciseSample/README.md

 ```

 This protocol is an interface for concrete object, UserApplicationData.
 By using such a protocol, ViewController does not need to know anything about concrete instance of data object to draw a view.
-Instead, it has ApplicationDisplayable to make sure that all necessary data would be provided.
 ```
 extension UserApplicationData: ApplicationDisplayable {

-    //may need to supply data that is not in UserApplicationData, such as computed values here }
+    // You may need to supply data that is not in UserApplicationData, such as computed values here

+    var icon: UIImage {
+        return self.material.iconImage
+    }

+    var themeColor: UIColor {
+        return self.material.backgroundColor
+    }
+}
 ```